nya1/rest-api-boilerplate/README.md

 **Features**

   * Use decorators to describe endpoints and middlewares (thanks to [routing-controllers](https://github.com/typestack/routing-controllers))
-  * Automatically create a OpenAPI v3 (swagger) file with minimal effort (based on decorators used)
+  * Automatically create a OpenAPI v3 (swagger) file with minimal effort (based on decorators used - thanks to [routing-controllers-openapi](https://github.com/epiphone/routing-controllers-openapi))
   * Jest for tests with code coverage (text summary and HTML)
   * Dependency Injection via Inversify
   * Linter setup (ESLint + Prettier)